vanilla-reforged/vmangos-docker/README.md

 ### Whats different

 - All variables can now be given in the .env file of the root directory.
-- Src directory contains dependencies which are copied into the containers at build.
+- /src/ directory contains dependencies which are copied into the containers at build.
-- Vol directory contains volumes mounted when the containers are running.
+- /vol/ directory contains volumes mounted when the containers are running.
 - Mapping directory path similar in host and container where apps don't expect a specific path.
 - Non persistent containers (build, extractors) run with root.